7 Crazy Financial Mistakes Young and High Paid Workers Make

 Examples of our mistakes are usually associated with poor judgments.

-Generally, the poor judgment occurs when we are offered a choice and because we lack the experience, common sense or give into pressures we select the wrong option.
+Generally, poor judgment occurs when we are offered a choice and because we lack the experience, common sense or give into pressures we select the wrong option.

 Another such area that can create havoc in our current life and affect our future is when we are faced with financial choices.